typeable/octopod/helm-control-scripts/README.md

 #### Note about CRD support

 Right now these control scripts support `Posgresql` CRD from [postgres operator](https://github.com/zalando/postgres-operator) and `Kafka` CRD from [Strimzi](https://strimzi.io/).
-Explicit support is needed for propper scaling of the resources, created by thouse CRDs.
-For example: just scaling stateful sets created by Kafka CRD won't work because contorller will keep scaling them back again.
+Explicit support is needed for the proper scaling of the resources, created by those CRDs.
+For example: just scaling stateful sets created by Kafka CRD won't work because the controller will keep scaling them back again.

+Explicit support for every CRD is necessary because the configurations are not standardized, and every CRD is implemented slightly differently.

 We'll keep supporting those CRDs, because we're using them in-house.
 If you want to support another CRD, you can file an issue or even a PR.